dwhiffing/fury/content/aar/bf/bf1/bf1_aj/body.md

 planes which pursue me into its reach.
 A Russian sub tries snorting in the Skagerrak, but that's a short-term strategy.
 My two eastern subs manage to kill a couple of the slower moving ASW patrol boats, as well as sinking one Krivak and damaging another.
-(Good job Nordkaperen\!)
+(Good job Nordkaperen!)
 ELINT and AWACS start getting indications of emissions from a surface group coming west along the coast, probably the cruiser group we've been warned about.
 The Russian aircraft have landed and are recovering from